 FIA Racing gloves: are they OK for sim racing?

 I own two pairs of FIA approved racing gloves.
-A pair of Sparco RG-7’s (see here):
+A pair of Freem gloves and a pair of Sparco RG-7’s (see here):

-The Sparco Arrow Evo RG-7 race gloves are FIA 8856-2000 and SFI 3.3/5 approved, meaning they can be used in racing too.
-They come in five colours and offer a fantastic combination of a snug fit, lots of steering grip thanks to their HTX printed silicon grips.
+The Sparco Arrow Evo RG-7 race gloves are FIA 8856-2000 and SFI 3.3/5 approved for racing, but clearly they can be used in sim racing too.
+They come in five colors and offer a fantastic combination of a snug fit, lots of steering grip thanks to their HTX printed silicon grips.

 The Freem Senso 16’s are definitely the more fashionable choice – you see a lot of professional drivers in the upper categories wearing Freem kit.
 They have a very brightly patterned grip, although I’ll add there is less provision for grip than their Sparco counterparts.